-4. Overall display quality: With deep blacks coupled with high contrast, the images displayed on an AMOLED panel are brighter and more vivid than the images display on typical IPS and TN panels.
+4. Overall display quality: With deep blacks coupled with high contrast, the images displayed on an AMOLED panel are brighter and more vivid than the images displayed on typical IPS and TN panels.

 This display technology also has better viewing angle than high-end IPS panels.
-There are no noticeable color shifts and brightness and vibrancy remain unchanged even when viewed from extreme angles.
+There are no noticeable color shifts and brightness and vibrancy remains unchanged even when viewed from extreme angles.

 AMOLED panels also have better response time and refresh rates than conventional IPS panels.
 This means that moving images are more fluid and less straining to the eyes.

 1. Short lifespan: A significant limitation of AMOLED is its shorter lifespan or evident degradation when compared against other display technologies such as twisted nematic, virtual alignment, and in-plane switching TFT-LCD technologies.

 Organic materials found in an AMOLED panel have shorter lifespan than the materials found in LED and LCD.
 It is also worth mentioning that the pixels or color-specific organic materials in the panel have varying lifespan.
 For example, red and green materials have longer lifespan than blue materials.

 This limitation translates further to other disadvantages.
 The varied lifespans of different color-specific organic materials means some pixels fade faster than other pixels, thus resulting in the development of very noticeable color shifts.